Time Out says

 Posted: Mon Nov 19 2012

 Commonly known as the 'People's Palace' - or Ally Pally - Alexandra Palace looks out over North London from a height, its altitude rewarding casual walkers with spectacular views.
 Its commanding location, and its 190-odd acres of leafy park land, means it's often mistaken for a magnificent palace of regal importance.
 In reality, it's a slightly shabby affair.
 Built in 1873 as a palace for the people, it's experienced luckless fortunes including two devastating fires (the first just two weeks after it opened; the second in 1980 after it was rebuilt), years of poor funding and periods of bad management.
 Despite this, Ally Pally continues to hold a spot in the heart of Londoners, and a proud place in history as the birthplace of the world's first regular public television broadcast by the BBC in 1936.
-Fittingly, the building is now used for public events and entertainment.
 There's an indoor ice-skating rink, an expo hall and a vast gig space where you can catch big names and the odd clubbing event.
-The legendary bonfire night is a perennial favourite, while the boating lake, pitch and putt course, and deer enclosure are also popular family draws.
+There's a bonfire night every year, a boating lake, pitch and putt course, and deer enclosure.

 What's on at Alexandra Palace